 Yay!
 It’s almost Florida lobster season!
 That means it must also be Boating Season.

-Every summer, our team gets a few calls from clients after their fun weekend on the water went south on them.
+Every summer, it seems we get a few calls from clients after their fun weekend on the water went south on them.
 Often, these accidents could have been prevented with just a few simple precautions.
 Here are some tips we like – courtesy of our partners at Safeco.

 Life Preservers Aren’t Just for Kids.
 It’s not enough to just have life jackets on board — wear them!
 In an accident, people rarely have time to reach for a life jacket.
 This rule applies to adults, not just children.
 Not a fun fact: more people in their 30s die in boating accidents than any other age group.
 If you hit something and bonk your head on the center console, it simply does not matter how well you can swim if you are out cold.
 Plus, life vests have come a long way in both comfort and style.
 Today, you can even get vests for your water-loving dog!